grupo-a/challenge-full-stack-web/api/README.md

 ## How to run the project

 1. Clone the repository on your machine and go to `./api`.
-2. Run `docker run --name postgresql -e POSTGRES_PASSWORD=1234 -p 5432:5432 -d postgres` to start a PostgreSQL container if you don`t have it installed.
+2. Run `docker run --name postgresql -e POSTGRES_USER=grupoa -e POSTGRES_PASSWORD=1234 -p 5432:5432 -d postgres` to start a PostgreSQL container if you don`t have it installed.
 3. Rename the `.env.example` to `.env` and change the values of the environment variables.
 4. Run `yarn install` to download the dependencies